 Willits’ approach appears to be twofold: make Quake Champions as easy and accessible for viewers to watch, while also ensuring you listen to and support pro players.
 For the former, that means having a functional spectator mode and a group of casters ready to guide players through the game’s lightning fast matches.
 “It would be nice if the Quake Live folks that run the community servers switch over.
 That would be great, because they’re our most loyal fans,” he says.

 For the latter, that’s designing a game with a significant skill ceiling that allows for some thrilling matches.
 If Quake Live has set the precedent, then Quake Champions is surely in with a good chance too.
-Willits speaks confidently about that game’s successes:
+Willits speaks confidently about what will make the game stand out.

 “One of the great things we have that no other shooter in the eSports market has right now – every pro player told us this – is our duel mode, our one-on-one mode.
 We have, like, the title fight.
 You can have the world’s best guy versus the world’s best guy from this country.
 At QuakeCon last year we had the top US player versus the top Russian player and it was amazing, it was like Rocky IV.”